History of Southwest Airlines: 2010–2019

 On June 10, 2016, Southwest received approval to begin flights to Cuba.
 Southwest was one of six airlines chosen by the USDOT to commence scheduled service to Cuba.
 Southwest launched service from Fort Lauderdale–Hollywood International Airport to Varadero, Cuba and Santa Clara, Cuba.

 In July 2016, an operational outage caused by technology problems cancelled hundreds of Southwest flights, stranding tens of thousands of passengers and many aircrew.

 On April 17, 2018, Southwest Airlines Flight 1380, one person was killed after an engine failure on a Southwest Airlines flight from New York to Dallas.
 The engine exploded on the Boeing 737-700 and sent shrapnel flying back towards the passenger window, breaking it.
 The passenger was partially sucked out through the broken window as an uncontrolled decompression ensued.
 While other passengers managed to pull the passenger out of the window, she ultimately died from her injuries.
 This death was the first in-flight fatality due to an accident in the history of Southwest.

 On March 13, 2019, the FAA grounded all 737 MAX aircraft following the discovery of evidence suggesting a common cause for the crashes of Lion Air Flight 610 on October 29, 2018, and Ethiopian Airlines Flight 302 on March 10, 2019.
 The 737 MAX 8 constituted about 5 percent of the Southwest fleet at the time, and the airline offered to rebook travelers' previously scheduled MAX 8 flights on other aircraft without charging additional fees or fare differences.
 On October 17, 2019, the airline stated that it was expecting the MAX 8 to remain grounded until at least February 8, 2020, forcing the preemptive cancellation of roughly 175 flights per weekday.

-In June 2019, Captain Bryan Knight flew his dad, Colonel Roy A. Knight, home to Dallas Love Field.
-52 years ago, Colonel Knight left Love Field to serve in the Vietnam War, but four months later, he was shot down over Laos.
-At the time when his son said goodbye to him, he was five years old.
-His body was recovered, and was flown from Laos to California.
-There, Southwest flight 1220, bound for Dallas, Texas, brought him home.
-When Colonel Knight arrived, he was given full military honors.